 Cardboard and paper food packaging

 We have always been convinced that paper packaging is the salvation from plastic slavery, but it is not.
-Packaging can contain plastic in its structure or a thin insulating layer of plastic to keep cardboard from getting wet.
+Packaging can contain plastic in its structure or a thin insulating layer of plastic to keep the cardboard from getting wet.

 LED Light bulbs